 Perast is an old town on the coast with wonderful old architecture including many old churches.
 The largest attraction is Our Lady of the Rock, a little island in Boka Bay with a church and a museum.

-Inland, the capital, Podgorica is a mixture of the old and new and known for its cafe culture and nightlife.
+Inland, the capital, Podgorica is a mixture of the old and new and is known for its cafe culture and nightlife.
 The Old Turkish Town with its narrow curved streets makes for an interesting stroll.
 Other landmarks are the 10th Century St. George’s Church and King Nikola’s Castle.

 Cetinje is the historic capital of Montenegro located in a small valley under the Lovcen Mountain.
 The city has enormous historical and spiritual value.
 During the siege of the Ottoman Empire, The Cetinje Monastery is the most famous Serbian Orthodox monastery in Montenegro.

 The Durmitor National Park offers limestone peaks, glacial lakes, wildlife such as bears and wolves and the 1300 metre/4225 feet deep splendid Tara River Canyon.
 From December to March, Durmitor is a major ski resort while in summer, it is a popular place for hiking, rafting and other active pursuits.
 The Tara River Canyon is the second longest canyon in the world and a UNESCO World Heritage Site with rich flora and fauna as well as snow-covered high peaks.

 Lake Skadar is a vast freshwater lake, two thirds of which is in Montenegro and the remainder in Albania.
 It is surrounded by dramatic karst mountains and contains an array of wildlife with more than 260 species of birds, traditional fishing villages, islet monasteries and pristine beaches.
 Forty-eight peaks soar to over 2000 metres/6500 feet in altitude.